superscribe-io/superscribe/docs/reference/system/presets.md

 ## List Presets

-List all presets that exist in Directus.
+List all presets that exist in Superscribe.

 ::: tip Permissions